 In 1966, New York City established the Unincorporated Business Tax (UBT) to tax business income from unincorporated sole proprietorships and partnerships.
-Since fiscal year 1997 New York City residents with positive UBT liability have been able to claim a credit against their city personal income tax (PIT) liability for some or all of the UBT they pay.
+Since fiscal year 1997, New York City residents with positive UBT liability have been able to claim a credit against their city personal income tax (PIT) liability for some or all of the UBT they pay.
 The credit was created to minimize double taxation of the same income to the same individual.
 This option would cap the credit at \$10,000 and would require state legislation.

 The current PIT credit for UBT paid is designed to be progressive.
 New York City residents with taxable personal income of \$42,000 or less receive a credit equal to 100 percent of their UBT liability.
 This percentage decreases gradually for taxpayers with higher incomes until it reaches 23 percent for taxpayers with incomes of \$142,000 or more.
-Data from the city's Department of Finance on receipt of the credit by income groups shows that in 2012, more than 5,600 city resident taxpayers with federal adjusted gross income (AGI) above \$1 million received an average credit of approximately \$18,000.
-Capping the UBT credit at \$10,000 would increase PIT revenue by an estimated \$77 million annually.
+Data on the UBT credits from the city's Department of Finance by income groups shows that for tax year 2019, a total of \$144 million in credits was provided to over 24,000 city resident tax filers.
+Of those recipients, more than 7,500 with federal adjusted gross income (AGI) of \$1 million and above received an average credit of approximately \$14,421.
+Capping the UBT credit at \$10,000 would increase PIT revenue by an estimated \$75 million annually.
 This option would not affect commuters, as they do not pay city personal income tax.
 Since the elimination of the commuter PIT in 1999, the UBT has been the only city tax on commuters' unincorporated business incomes earned in the city.

-Proponents might argue that the progressive scale of the PIT credit for UBT paid is not sufficiently steep, especially at the higher income levels, and that capping the credit is a good way to control the cost of the credit to the city.
-They might also argue that the cap would only affect a relatively small number of taxpayers (11 percent of all UBT credit recipients), with 78 percent of those with more than \$2 million in New York AGI, who would be able to afford the tax increase.
+Proponents might argue that the progressive scale of the PIT credit for UBT paid is not sufficiently steep, especially at higher income levels, and that capping the credit is a good way to control the cost of the credit to the city.
+They might also argue that the cap would only affect a relatively small number of taxpayers (12 percent of all UBT credit recipients), with 79 percent of those with incomes more than \$2 million in New York AGI, who would be able to afford the tax increase.
 There would be no reduction in the personal income tax credit provided to the other unincorporated business owners.